 62% of people said that they’ve become more interested in a product or service after seeing it in stories.

 Create snackable videos to show testimonials, offers & coupons, product teasers, listicles, webinar promos, etc. Our Instagram video editor lets you make these videos in the least time with the minimum effort.
 Export the videos and upload them to Instagram stories — at lightning speed.

 Stories disappear automatically after 24 hours.
 However, you can pin favorite Stories to your profile as Highlights to show them beyond 24 hours.

 Through Stories, you can engage with your audience in a funny, informal way.
 You can upload up to 15-seconds of video in one story.
 To upload a longer video, split it into multiple videos of 15-seconds each and upload all of them to Stories.

 You can use a range of filters and visual effects, add text, music, location, countdown timer, stickers, GIFs, emojis, etc. to make your story more interactive.
-Polls, questions, quiz features can help you engage with the audience and know them better.
+Instagram poll questions and quiz features can help you engage with the audience and know them better.

 You can also go LIVE on your Instagram handle, host a Q&A session, broadcast a tutorial or product demo, interview any industry expert, and get better visibility.
 Followers get a notification when you go live so they can tune in and interact with you.

 LIVE videos can last for up to an hour, and post the LIVE session, you can upload the video to your IGTV.

 Reels, Instagram’s latest addition to its arsenal, allows you to record, edit, and post a 15 to 30-seconds video clip.
 Instagram is promoting Reels extensively and people creating Reels have seen a tremendous increase in the number of Instagram followers and organic reach.

 Instagram has added the Reels explore section on the home screen so people can easily consume bite-sized videos.